company-logo

 Integration of Specialized Features

 Healthcare often requires specialized features that were new yesterday but are now nearly obligatory.
-Integrating these features has associated costs, but there's a consistent trend in development — as technology becomes more popular, it becomes less costly.
+Integrating these features has associated costs, but there's a consistent trend in healthcare website development — as technology becomes more popular, it becomes less costly.

 In healthcare, integrating features such as Telemedicine and EHR may impact costs.